Advertising, at least in the way it has been traditionally defined, is in a bit of a crisis.

 3. Eliminate all silos.

-Specialists are great.
-But there’s little room for dysfunction and bureaucracy in the agile, real-time content world we live in.
+Marketing specialists are great.
+But there’s little room for dysfunction and bureaucracy in the agile, real-time marketing agency world we live in.
 Analytics must talk with creative, and creative and social media can’t be a bolted-on distribution point after all content has been crafted.
-Constant collaboration is the name of the modern marketing game.
+Constant collaboration is the name of the modern content marketing game.

 4. Enforce placement on legit sites.